West Bridgewater Pruning Services

 Contact West Bridgewater's Department of Public Works for Public Tree Permits & Pruning Debris Disposal

-Pruning or removing any tree within public ways in West Bridgewater requires advance approval from the Department of Public Works (DPW), with 7-14 days notice and, for significant work, a public hearing.
+Pruning or removing any tree within West Bridgewater’s public ways requires advance approval from the Department of Public Works (DPW).
+Residents and contractors must submit permit applications for work on public trees, with a 7-14 days notice period and, for significant projects, a public hearing may be required.
 Emergency authorizations are available for hazardous situations.
-Municipal tree permits are required for all public trees and for private trees exceeding 6-8 inches DBH; heritage tree designations and replacement requirements may apply.
-Parkway and right-of-way trees, as well as those in Historic Districts, are subject to additional protections and coordination with the Planning Board and Forestry Division.
-For debris, yard waste is accepted April–November in biodegradable paper bags only (no plastic, per MassDEP), with brush bundles limited to 4-foot lengths.
-The Transfer Station requires permits and fees, and municipal chipping/mulching may be available.
+Permit thresholds typically apply to trees 6-8 inches DBH on private property and all public trees, with special protections for heritage trees and those in Historic Districts.
+Parkway and right-of-way tree regulations are strictly enforced, and coordination with the municipal planning or forestry division is essential.
+For debris disposal, yard waste is accepted April–November in biodegradable paper bags only (no plastic, per MassDEP), and brush must be bundled in 4-foot lengths.
+The Transfer Station requires permits and fees for larger loads, and municipal chipping or mulching services may be available.

 West Bridgewater Forestry & Parks Department